Homemade Smoked Venison Sausage

 Our favorites: ANYTHING he grills (although his grilled potatoes and veggies are to-die-for) and his HuHot.

-Scott is the proud father of six mischievous boys.
-He is a certified welder and mechanic at Crystal Sugar, but when he’s not maintaining the plant you can find him maintaining his home!
+But when he’s not maintaining the Ag department, you can find him maintaining his home!
 (Because something is always broken….)

 His hobbies include hunting, fishing, woodworking, and snowmobiling, but his all-time favorite is just hanging out with his wife, his boys, and his German Shepherd.